ndevu3399/jokify/README.md

-# Jokify - Random Jokes & Quotes
+# 🎭 Jokify - Random Jokes & Quotes
-Jokify is a simple and fun web application that generates random jokes and quotes to brighten your day.
-Users can get general jokes, dad jokes, Kanye West quotes, and inspirational quotes with a single click.
+Jokify is a fun and simple web application that generates random jokes and quotes to brighten your day.
+Users can fetch general jokes, dad jokes, Kanye West quotes, and inspirational quotes with a single click.

-## 📌 Features
+# 📌 Features
-✅ Get a random joke or quote.
+✅ Get a random joke or quote instantly.
 ✅ Choose from different categories:

 😂 General Joke